FAQ's Getting Started

 - How cold is the water?
 Chilly!
 In the spring, the river is in the 40-50s and in the summer it is between 50-60 degrees.
 It is a lot colder than the Willamette in many places, so prepare for colder water.
 Even if the air is warm, cold water shock can occur so dress for the occasion.
 Wetsuits and drysuits are standard / required during shoulder seasons (October-May).
 The water temperature data can be accessed via the web at https://or.water.usgs.gov/clackamas/monitors/

 - Can I drink the water?
-We do not recommend drinking directly from the river, but there are drinking water faucets in every park (THIS drinking water comes from the river, but is treated).
+We do not recommend drinking directly from the river, but there are drinking water faucets in most parks (THIS drinking water comes from the river, but is treated).

 - Where should I go to the bathroom?
 All the parks in the lower river have bathrooms except Feldheimer.